Skip to sub navigation Skip to main content

 • Sutton Community Academy

-This partnership are working collaboratively to meet the objectives within Ashfield’s Health and Wellbeing Strategy .
-In relation to their part in improving education and skills within the district, this partnership will work collaboratively to bid and deliver community related projects that will improve social inclusion in the area, and help vulnerable residents remove particular barriers that are preventing them in conducting work related activity.
+This network is working collaboratively to meet the objectives within Ashfield’s Health and Wellbeing Strategy .
+In relation to their part in improving education and skills within the district, this network will work collaboratively to bid and deliver community related projects that will improve social inclusion in the area, and help vulnerable residents remove particular barriers that are preventing them in conducting work related activity.
 The impact of these projects should inform a reduction of economically inactive residents within the district.

 Vision West Nottinghamshire College